NickColley/design-of-forms/src/evolving-a-design/design-to-simplify-adding-and-calculating/index.md

 ![](21.jpg)

-This method of coded analysis uses a small sheet and provides proof of correct summarisa- tion.
+This method of coded analysis uses a small sheet and provides proof of correct summarisation.
 The sundry payments shown are treated as follows:

 (1) Classify each amount in Col. 3 by placing a code number in Col. 5; this code number is selected from those pre-printed in Col. 8—the number in Col. 8 is crossed through when